State of Wisconsin 2004-05 (see page 59, UW System)

 Textbook Authorship Contracts

 Textbook authorship effort is deemed part of the academic opportunity and responsibility of faculty members – this would be a significant publication one could add to their respective lists of accomplishments.
 A textbook authorship contract is not one to which the Board of Regents, University of Wisconsin System would be party.
 As a legal contract, the document will often delineate manuscript deadline dates, right to secure copyright, publication rights and license, and manuscript submission details; a contract would be directly between author and publisher.
-In regard to guidelines for reportable income on Outside Activities Reports, income from book royalties is NOT reportable.
-Once a text has been published and royalty payments are received, the recipient will NOT need to disclose this income on their Outside Activities Reports.
+Income from book royalties should be reported on Outside Activities Reports annually or within 30 days.
 Options for receiving or allocating royalty income include the following: (1.)
 Assign all rights to the UW Foundation.
 If this option is to be considered, one would first need to check with the publisher to discern their policy regarding assigning royalties, whether such should be done at time of contract signature or later, prior to text publication.
 Electing this option would remove this income from the individual’s personal income tax stream; BUT, it may create problems in managing future editions/revisions, or in publishing any portions of the work in other venues if desired.
 (2.)
 Accept royalties as agreed to under the publisher’s contract, and in turn donate the royalties to the UW Foundation.
 An individual’s taxed income may be offset by their deduction for charitable contribution.
 Individuals can work with the UW Foundation to establish a discretionary account with funds targeted to generally support their UW-Madison department or targeted specifically to a designated area of research; allocation of funds from such an account would need to be approved by an impartial party (SMPH Dean-level review) or by a department chair.
 (3.)
 An individual may elect to retain royalties as personal income, which is absolutely acceptable.